 Our link with All Saints’ Chatham

-The Benefice proposes to collect food and household goods over each weekend when Community Bread Basket meetings take place in Plaxtol Church.
-There will be boxes in both Shipbourne and Plaxtol churches throughout these weekends, so that people can leave any donations.
-These will then be delivered promptly to the Project in Chatham.
-The dates are 24/25 November, 26/27 January.
+The Benefice collects food and household goods over the fourth weekend of each month when Community Bread Basket meetings take place in Plaxtol Church.
+There are boxes in both Shipbourne and Plaxtol churches throughout these weekends, so that people can leave any donations.